 Disguised compensation or competitive business tool?

-Challenges to creating a competitive car allowance
+Calculating a competitive car allowance for 2023

 Unless all employees work in the same geographical location, drive similar distances, and drive similar vehicles, you will see a wide variety of expenses associated with driving personal vehicles for work.
 While some employees may find the allowance adequate or even generous, others may find it insufficient.
 This disparity will affect morale, dampen productivity, and ultimately drive some employees out the door.

-Ways to quickly sharpen your competitive edge:
+5 car allowance tools to sharpen your competitive edge:

-2. Factor regional car insurance costs into the new amount as well.
+3. Factor regional car insurance costs into the new amount as well.

 Contact mBurse today for a free benchmarking report comparing your car allowance policy to industry-leading policies.